Nikon D600 vs Canon 6D

 Headphones can not be attached to the 6D.
 The door on the right serves to protect the USB / Audio & Video interface connection jack, and the camera’s HDMI interface right below.

 • The Nikon D600 offers large ergonomically enhanced control buttons nestled in a column to the left of the camera’s LCD screen: since the 4:3 aspect ratio LCD screen is not as wide as the 3:2 aspect ratio screen on the Canon EOS 6D, Nikon has managed to locate most of the D600’s buttons in one convenient location in a column type alignment to the left of the camera’s monitor.

-• The Nikon D600 is capable of faster continuous shooting up to 5.5 frames per second versus the Canon 6D SLR at up to 4.5 fps: the Nikon D600 offers faster continuous shooting capability compared to the Canon 6D.
+•The Nikon D600 vs Canon 6D is capable of faster continuous shooting up to 5.5 frames per second compared to the Canon 6D SLR at up to 4.5 fps:

 • The Nikon D600 incorporates a pop-up style flash with built-in Commander function for wireless i-TTL external flash control compared to the Canon EOS 6D without a built-in flash: the Nikon D600 features a built-in pop-up type flash that responds automatically in Auto modes, or can be manually raised by pushing a button when shooting in the manual override exposure modes.

 The built-in flash is especially useful for fill-flash photography situations and offers the opportunity for users to travel lighter by not necessarily having to bring an external flash along.

 The Canon EOS 6D does not provide a built-in flash, although like the Nikon D600 features a dedicated flash hotshoe for attaching an optional external flash unit to the camera.